1. Choose the right location

 My daughter and niece made their own kitchen with pinecones, flowers, dried leaves and other things and kept themselves busy.
 It was so endearing to see them make the best of everything around them and enjoy time without any external stimuli but their imagination.

 3. Stop and smell the flowers

-It is so relaxing to walk feeling the abundance of nature and exploring a new city.
-Don’t bereft your self of this joy by falling into the trap of sight seeing.
-Even a walk around the hotel grounds will prove to be way more relaxing than a trip to the must–see monuments.
+It is so relaxing to walk, feel the abundance of nature and explore a new city.
+Don’t deprive yourself of this joy by falling into the trap of sightseeing.
+Even a walk around the hotel grounds will prove to be way more relaxing than a trip to the must-see monuments.

-We walked a lot around the estate, picked fresh fruits and flowers, picked up pine cones for a DIY project, breathing in the fresh air and marveling at god’s beautiful creation.
+We walked a lot around the estate, picked fresh fruits and flowers, picked up pinecones for a DIY project, breathed in the fresh air, and marvelled at God’s beautiful creation.

 4. Unplug completely

-It is so difficult to go off the grid given almost every place now has internet connectivity.
-But we made a conscious decision to not take calls or check mails.
-In fact before leaving I set my mails to auto respond, scheduled my blog and facebook posts and completely stayed off the internet for the duration of our vacation.
+It is so difficult to go off the grid given that almost every place now has internet connectivity.
+But we made a conscious decision to not take calls or check emails.
+In fact, before leaving I set my mails to auto-respond, scheduled my blog and Facebook posts and completely stayed off the internet for the duration of our vacation.

 5. Sleep and let sleep

-My husband has a very erratic work schedule and despite our best intentions, we hardly ever get to sleep for the recommended 8 hours.
-During this vacation we not only slept for more than 8 hours, we also took naps when we felt like and it felt so refreshing to recharge ourselves with some much needed snooze.
+My husband has a very erratic work schedule, and despite our best intentions, we hardly ever get to sleep for the recommended 8 hours.
+During this vacation, we not only slept for more than 8 hours, we also took naps when we felt like it, and it felt so refreshing to recharge ourselves with some much-needed snooze.

 Even the kids enjoyed sleeping later than their routine time and cuddling the parents for a long time in the mornings.
 Imagine if we had a planned itinerary!
 I doubt we would be able to take out such memorable moments.